jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-30-Travel-Note.md

 The app provides the ‘Share’ function which enables you to share your trip to others via message, email or Facebook, etc.
 ![share](/assets/travelnote/share.png "share")
 ### 1.3 Me -> My Favorites
-You can find the cities which you have added into favorite list before.
+You can find the cities which you have added into favorite list previously.
 ![favorite](/assets/travelnote/favorite.png "favorite")
 ### 1.4 Me -> My Location
 You can get the exact coordinates of your current location through 'My Location'.